Best Places to View American White Pelicans

-By the middle of September, as many as 5,000 American White Pelicans will be in the region, Cortney Solum, Visitor Services Manager at Two Rivers National Wildlife Refuge said.
+In the Spring and Fall, as many as 5,000 American White Pelicans are in the region, Cortney Solum, Visitor Services Manager at Two Rivers National Wildlife Refuge said.

 "People really enjoy seeing the pelicans because they are easy to spot," Solum said.
 "They are large, white vibrant birds.
 Sometimes people think they are swans because they are so big."